Neutrino-nucleus interactions and the determination of oscillation parameters: Dependence of oscillation parameters on the description of nuclear effects

-A further real-world issue, will be energy thresholds, {\it e.g.} a proton has to exceed a certain value of kinetic energy in order to be detected.
-The relatively poor energy resolution for hadronic energy deposition compared to the one for leptons will further impose limitations.
+A further real-world issue will be energy thresholds, implying that a proton has to exceed a certain value of kinetic energy in order to be detected.
+The relatively poor energy resolution for hadronic energy deposition, compared to the one for leptons, will impose further limitations.
 A quantitative study of the impact of hadronic calorimetry with a special emphasis on the missing energy from neutral secondaries is urgently needed.
-This also implies the need for reliable theoretical models of in particular neutral particle production in neutrino-nucleus interactions, including the ability to correctly predict multiplicity and momentum distributions, since these will affect the fraction of contained events and their signature.
+This also implies the need for reliable theoretical models\textemdash most notably of neutral particle production in neutrino-nucleus interactions\textemdash capable to correctly predict multiplicity and momentum distributions, since they affect the fraction of contained events and their signature.
 This information is required to correctly account for the aforementioned thresholds and the hadronic energy resolution, even if detailed test beam data on the detector response exist.
 Furthermore, it is obvious that the energy scales and systematic bias for electron- and muon-type events will be quite different, which adds another level of complexity, an will cause practical difficulties for attempts to use the disappearance data, typically based on $\nu_\mu\rightarrow\nu_\mu$, to ``calibrate'' the energy scale of the appearance data set, based on $\nu_\mu\rightarrow\nu_e$.
-It is also worth noting, that this approach effectively assumes the correctness of the three flavor oscillation framework, thus defeatinmg one the major reasons for pursuing long-baseline experiments: to \emph{test} the validity of three flavor description.
+It is also worth noting that this approach effectively assumes the correctness of the three flavor oscillation framework, thus defeating one the major reasons for pursuing long-baseline experiments: \emph{tesing} the validity of the three-flavor description.